 In some areas, a vendor will be expected to pay for the cost of a marketing campaign in addition to the agent’s fee.
 In other cases, the advertising component is included in the agent’s fee.

 There is a point to note when an agency pays for advertising.
 You’re now “new business partner” is motivated to recover the cost of the investment.
 Whilst you may see this as an incentive to sell, which it is, do you think that the primary aim will be to obtain the best price or to recover the investment?

 In either case price or advertising, you should expect a written marketing plan from the agent you choose.
 Such a plan should specify when and where advertisements would appear so that you are able to track the sales campaign of your property.
 No matter what agreement you reach with your agent for the sale of your property, be sure that it includes a well considered marketing plan.
 Such a plan will invariably increase your chances of a sale at the best price.

 7. Be sure to price your property correctly

 The sale of residential property in Vanuatu generally takes one of two forms.

 – A private treaty sale is one where an asking price is advertised and potential purchasers are invited to enter into negotiations with the owner’s agent for the purchase using the asking price as the initial benchmark.

 – A sale by tender or auction is one where no asking price is advertised and potential buyers are invited to compete for the property or right to be the first to negotiate with the vendor by placing confidential written bids to be opened at a specified time and place.

-In either case, you the owner should have complete control of the pricing of the asset - either the initial asking price (in the case of a private treaty sale) or the reserve price (in the case of a tender or auction).
-You can do this by taking the time to research property prices in your own area before your property comes on the market.
-It's simple and doesn't take a great deal of time.
+In either case, you the owner should have complete control of the pricing of the asset – either the initial asking price (in the case of a private treaty sale) or the reserve price (in the case of a tender or auction).
+You can do this by taking the time to research property prices with your agent in your own area, before your property is placed on the market.
+It’s simple and doesn’t take a great deal of time.

 Here’s how …